elotroalex/the-creative-forum/_encounters/20240930-sp-talking-with-time.md

   - Allison Caplan
 ---

-Please join us for a talk by James Maffie, author of _Aztec Philosophy: Understanding a World in Motion_.
+Please join us for a talk by and discussion with James Maffie, author of _Aztec Philosophy: Understanding a World in Motion_.
+In _Aztec Philosophy_, James Maffie shows that Aztecs advanced a highly sophisticated and internally coherent systematic philosophy worthy of consideration alongside other philosophies from around the world.
+Bringing together the fields of comparative world philosophy and Mesoamerican studies, Maffie excavates the distinctly philosophical aspects of Aztec thought.
+We hope you'll join us for this opportunity to learn more about Maffie's research and to engage in a discussion about Mexica calendric divination, and its implications for our understanding of Aztec culture.

 ### About our Guest Speaker

-Dr. Maffie is Emeritus Lecturer, Department of History, University of Maryland
+Dr. Maffie is Emeritus Lecturer of the Department of History, and Affiliate Faculty of the Latin American and Caribbean Studies Center at the University of Maryland.

 ### Sponsored by